Effective Date: February 2023

 Personalized Advertising on McClatchy Services, Creating Audiences for Third-Party Advertisers, and Providing Information or Insights to Our Business Partners

+We may use and process your personal information to engage in cross-context behavioral and targeted advertising and disclose your personal information to unaffiliated third party data brokers and advertising networks that enable or participate in targeted and cross-context behavioral advertising and/or that provide online tracking technologies that we use to analyze the Services.
 The Services we provide are supported by advertising revenue.
 We gather data and work with third parties to show you personalized ads on behalf of advertisers.
-We may send you commercial emails on behalf of ourselves, our Affiliates, and advertisers.
+We may send you commercial emails on behalf of ourselves, our publications and properties, our affiliates, subsidiaries, and advertisers.
 Each email we send you should include an opt-out that you can use to stop receiving such communications.
 To provide information or insights to our business partners;

 We Advertise McClatchy Services to You